 Fall 2023: The deadline for the Fall 2023 Department of Mathematics and Statistics Scholarships is at 4PM on October 28th.
 Please apply with this Google Form.
 You must be logged into a Google account (for example your official SJSU email account) in order to upload your unofficial transcript.

 Each year, the Department of Mathematics and Statistics awards scholarships to deserving mathematics majors and graduate students.
 The purpose of these awards is to encourage academic excellence by honoring our best students.
 These scholarships are funded through donations by friends of the department.
 Information and application forms are available in the spring semester and scholarship winners are honored at a reception.
 The Department of Mathematics Scholarships were first awarded in 1983.
 Each year, mathematics faculty members contribute to this fund to honor academic achievement and encourage further academic studies.

-To apply for the scholarship, you submit an online application (linked above when it appears).
+To apply for the scholarship, you must submit an online application (linked above when it appears).
 The one form will automatically apply to all scholarships.
-Together with the filled out form you will need to submit your (unofficial) SJSU transcripts and the names of three faculty members that are willing to provide letters of recommendations for you.
+Together with the filled out form, you will need to submit the name of one faculty member who is willing to provide a letter of recommendation for you.
 It would be a good idea to contact these professors ahead of time, to ask if they are willing to write you a letter.